 - 4-6 ears of corn (each ear cut in 3 pieces)

 - 1 can creamed corn (optional)

 - Chopped cilantro to garnish

 The nice thing to do first is to sauté the onions and the chicken until they turn golden-brown, but I don’t have time for that.
 Just chuck everything in a big pot, give it a good mix, make sure that all the ingredients are covered in liquid, bring to a boil and then simmer for about one hour.

 Make sure that you keep stirring the soup as the split peas will get thicker and may stick to the bottom of the pot.
 Adjust the seasoning at the end and serve garnished with chopped cilantro.

-Below is a video of a Trinidadian version of the soup
+Below are 2 videos of a Trinidadian version of the soup